 I’ve been wanting to write something on Cantopop for awhile and hope you will like my point of view.
 As of now, this entry is about 80% complete, expect some add-ons.

-This is my love of music of all kinds.
+This is my love of music for all kinds.
 Music knows no boundaries.